1938 FIFA World Cup: List of qualified teams

+As of 2026, this was the only time Cuba and Indonesia (formerly Dutch East Indies) qualified for a FIFA World Cup.

 Format

 The knockout format from 1934 was retained.
 If a match was tied after 90 minutes, then 30 minutes of extra time were played.
 If the score was still tied after extra time, the match would be replayed.
 This was the last World Cup tournament that used a straight knockout format.

 Final draw

 The draw was staged in Paris on 5 March 1938.
-As the qualifying process was still ongoing, many paper slips reported the names of two Teams, which were both in competition to qualify.
+As the qualifying process was still ongoing, many paper slips reported the names of two teams, which were both in competition to qualify.

 The FIFA committee identified eight seeded teams, irrespective of their current qualification.
-The seeded teams were: Argentina, Austria, Brazil, Czechoslovakia, France, Germany, Hungary and Italy, so six European teams and two South-American.
+The seeded teams were Argentina, Austria, Brazil, Czechoslovakia, France, Germany, Hungary, and Italy, a total of six European and two South American teams.

-The whole table was drawn the same day: Round of 16, Quarter-finals, Semi-finals.
-The Teams were drawn in the following order:
+The whole table was drawn the same day, in the following order: